 1. Drill Doctor DD500x Drill Bit Sharpener – Best Overall

-The Drill Doctor DD500x is a great choice for anyone who wants to bring new life to their drill bits.
+The Drill Doctor DD500x is our pick for the best drill bit sharpener overall.
 This model supports bits from 3/32 to 1/2-inches in size, which gives you some flexibility in what bits you can sharpen.
 It can also sharpen masonry drill bits, which makes it a versatile machine, and increases the value dramatically.
 You can also use to create or remove a split point on a drill bit, which means you can turn your drill bits into the ones that you wish you had, instead of the ones that you bought.

 It comes with a 3-year warranty, which means the company stands by its product, and it means that you’re protected if something were to break.
 If you burn through a lot of drill bits, you’ll save a ton of money over time by investing in this model, which means you’ll use it a lot, which means you’ll be extra-glad that you have that great warranty.
 While it does top out at 1/2-inches in drill bit size, there’s still a ton of upside to this drill bit sharpener, and it’s a good investment that saves you money on drill bits in the long run.